vaneri/simple-node-express-grpc-service/README.md

 # simple-node-express-grpc-service
-Test of grpc service from a client to a server, with the integration of kakfa behind the scenes Usage of protocolbuffer service/model generation, kafka, node express
+Test of grpc service from a client to a server, with the integration of kakfa behind the scenes Usage of protocolbuffer service/model generation, kafka, node express, jaeger for tracing

 # Prerequisite